-Committee on Special Education (CSE) means the Committee on Special Education, subcommittee on special education, or other multidisciplinary team of the student's home school district.
+Committee on Special Education (CSE) subcommittee on special education, or other multidisciplinary team of the student's home school district.

 Cyberbullying means harassment or bullying, where the harassment or bullying occurs through any form of electronic communication.

 Detention means an after-school penalty for student misconduct in situations where removal from the classroom or suspension would be inappropriate.